 Darcy Kuemper News: Slated to start Thursday

-Kuemper is expected to start on the road against Utah on Thursday, per Zach Dooley of the Kings' official site.
+Kuemper is expected to guard the home crease versus Anaheim on Thursday, Russell Morgan of Hockey Royalty reports.

+Kuemper has been sensational in his last 14 appearances, as he has not allowed more than two goals in any of those games.
+Kuemper is 10-3-1 with a 1.21 GAA and a .949 save percentage since March 5, giving him a 28-11-7 record with a 2.03 GAA and a .921 save percentage across 47 contests this season.
+The Ducks are generating 2.71 goals per game, which ranks 27th in the NHL.

 Win Your League With RotoWire!